RetroAppleJS/RetroAppleJS.github.io/README.md

 ## Introduction

-This is a complete AppleII+ IDE toolchain with an assembler, debugger and emulator environment and CPU reference manual in one client-side JavaScript web application.
-All you need for running this, is a browser.
+This is a complete AppleII+ IDE toolchain with an assembler, debugger, emulator and CPU reference manual bundled in one client-side JavaScript web application.
+All you need is a browser.

 The idea is simple, retro-computing enthusiasts want a frictionless implementation of their concepts.
 Headaces on setting up the building blocks is especially not the sort of old memories one wants to recall.